KSBForge/AI-Freelancer-Bootcamp/Day-01-How-LLMs-Work.md

 (Your own reflection.)

-Today I learned about LLM and Tokens and how AI actually response
+Today I learned about LLM and Tokens and how AI actually response.

-Today I umde